There is your typical consumer-grade twin stack air compressor.

 Some twin stack compressors come with oil-less pumps, which are louder and less durable than oiled pumps.
 Accordingly, you should look for a model with an oiled pump.

-Some manufactures state that oiled pumps will last twice as long as their oil-less counterparts.
+Some manufacturers state that oiled pumps will last twice as long as their oil-less counterparts.
 Because the pistons and the pump are lubricated with oil, it allows them to run more effortlessly, prolonging the life of the equipment.

 For the most heavy-duty twin stack compressor, get one with a roll cage.
 Just like an off-road vehicle, this protective steel cage protects the compressor from sharp turns in the bed of a pickup truck.